mortalapeman/CSharp-OptionType/README.md

 	  else
 	      DoNone();
 ```
-It is good that they are returning the actual maybe type with properties for determining if the maybe value is Some/Just or None/Nothing; however, the programmer still has the option of just calling ```maybe.Value``` without checking if the value is actually Some.
+It is good that we are returning the actual maybe type with properties for determining if the maybe value is Some/Just or None/Nothing; however, we still has the option of just calling ```maybe.Value``` without checking if the value is actually Some.
 What is missing from these implementations is an option type that enforces explicit handling of null values.
 In F#, the assembly will not compile if you have not handled both the Some and None cases when accessing the option value.

 This is what handling an option type in F# looks like:
 ```